RebeccaCrecelius/100-days-of-code/log.md

 **Thoughts**: Although I know it is necessary to learn these properties to create a responsive website, I have a tough time conceptualizing them within context.
 Meaning, I have a tough time thinking of web design in a fluid manner, so it is hard for me to visualize how these properties will be used in real-world situations.

+### Day 4: February 14, 2024

+**Today's Progress**: Reviewed Advanced CSS Grid topic via Codecademy: grid template areas.
+Practiced the technique and then attempted to work on Twemary using the lessons learned but was unable to connect the repository via VS Code using GitHub Codespaces.
+Did some brief research and could not figure out why this was happening.
+Sent a message reporting a bug, and then saw that a repository must have a README or a file to be read by VS Code.
+After committing a general index.html boilerplate directly through GitHub, I was able to connect the Codespace to VS Code.
+Connected the Codespace and added another commit to include a CSS folder with file.

+**Thoughts**: GitHub is becoming more familiar, and I am starting to understand the general functionality of these tools working together.
+One hour of coding is not a lot, but it is helpful to have a dedicated time set aside.
+I am looking forward to building the Twemary website and am happy to know more about grids.